eigerco/polka-storage-book/src/getting-started/car-server.md

 1. Upload a test file using the instructions in the [Upload a file](../storage-provider-cli/storage.md#upload-a-file) section.
 Make sure to note the CID returned by the server.

-2. Download the CAR file using the CID you received, following the steps in the [Download the CAR File](../storage-provider-cli/storage.md#download-the-car-file) section.
+2. Download the CAR file using the retrieved CID, following the steps in the [Download the CAR File](../storage-provider-cli/storage.md#download-the-car-file) section.

 3. [Optional] Verify the contents of the downloaded CAR file.
-You can use [go-car](https://github.com/ipld/go-car/tree/master/cmd/car#install)'s `inspect` command.
-Like so.
+Using, for example, [go-car](https://github.com/ipld/go-car/tree/master/cmd/car#install)'s `inspect` command:

    ```bash
    car inspect <target_file>